FF&EZ - Design / Purchasing

 - Route order shipping to another vendor instead of the project or client address

-FF&EZ-Purchasing also includes an automatic revision tracking system that creates user and date-stamped revision notes when vendor-related data is changed on issued orders.
-The revision notes can print automatically when a PO is reprinted, with individual items marked by a revision date.
+FF&EZ-Purchasing also includes an automatic revision tracking system that creates user and date-stamped revision notes when you change vendor-related data on issued orders.
+The revision notes can print automatically when you reprint a PO, with individual items marked by a revision date.

 Order item status tracking